SciNim/nimjl/readme.md

 ## Limitations

 * Arrays only supports POD data types (``SomeNumber`` types)
+* Julia allocated arrays only goes up to 3 dimensions
 * No Julia struct <-> Nim object conversion
 * No proper (current way of converting is ugly) Nim tuple <-> Julia tuple conversion
-* No tag tracing Julia memory allocation
+* No tag tracing for Julia memory allocation

 # Examples